TriplyDB/Documentation/docs/triply-db-getting-started/index.md

 You can activate or deactivate the webhook with the slider after the `Webhook is active` message.

-After filling in everything you can click on the `SUBMIT` button and the new webhook will be active.
+After filling in everything, you can click on the `SUBMIT` button and the new webhook will be active.

 # Viewing Data